 Who We Are

-Hot Docs Canadian International Documentary Festival is North America’s largest documentary festival, conference and market.
+Hot Docs Canadian International Documentary Festival is North America’s largest documentary festival, conference and market, and takes place in Toronto, Canada.
 Each year, the Festival presents a selection of more than 180 cutting-edge documentaries from Canada and around the globe.
 Through its industry programs, Hot Docs also provides a full range of professional development, market and networking opportunities for documentary professionals.

 Hot Docs was founded in 1993 by the Documentary Organization of Canada (formerly the Canadian Independent Film Caucus), a national association of independent documentary filmmakers.
 In 1996, Hot Docs became a separately incorporated organization with a mandate to showcase and support the work of Canadian and international documentary filmmakers and to promote excellence in documentary production.